cerb/cerb.github.io/_guides/security/two-factor-auth.md

 Alternatively, administrators may require that all workers (or any subset of them) use two-factor authentication.
 We highly recommend this, and it can be quickly enabled with bulk update on a [worklist](/docs/worklists/) of worker records.

 Administrators may also determine if workers are able use the "remember this trusted device" feature, and for how long.
-This is configured in **Setup >> Configure >> Authentication**.
+This is configured in **Setup >> Security >> Authentication**.

 # Setting up two-factor authentication